Somerton Man: Discovery of body

 According to the pathologist, John Burton Cleland, the man was of "Britisher" appearance and thought to be aged about 40–45; he was in "top physical condition".
 He was: 180 centimetres (5 ft 11 in) tall, with grey eyes, fair to ginger-coloured hair, slightly grey around the temples, with broad shoulders and a narrow waist, hands and nails that showed no signs of manual labour, big and little toes that met in a wedge shape, like those of a dancer or someone who wore boots with pointed toes; and pronounced high calf muscles consistent with people who regularly wore boots or shoes with high heels or performed ballet.

 He was dressed in a white shirt; a red, white and blue tie; brown trousers; socks and shoes; a brown knitted pullover and fashionable grey and brown double-breasted jacket of reportedly "American" tailoring.
 All labels on his clothes had been removed, and he had no hat (unusual for 1948) or wallet.
 He was clean-shaven and carried no identification, which led police to believe he had committed suicide.
-Finally, his dental records were not able to be matched to any known person.
+Finally, his dental records could not be matched to any known person.

 An autopsy was conducted, and the pathologist estimated the time of death at around 2 am on 1 December.
 The heart was of normal size, and normal in every way...small vessels not commonly observed in the brain were easily discernible with congestion.
 There was congestion of the pharynx, and the gullet was covered with whitening of superficial layers of the mucosa with a patch of ulceration in the middle of it.
 The stomach was deeply congested...
 There was congestion in the second half of the duodenum.
 There was blood mixed with the food in the stomach.
 Both kidneys were congested, and the liver contained a great excess of blood in its vessels. ...The spleen was strikingly large ... about 3 times normal size ... there was destruction of the centre of the liver lobules revealed under the microscope. ... acute gastritis hemorrhage, extensive congestion of the liver and spleen, and the congestion to the brain.